freeman-lab/selectify/README.md

 #### `selection.each(function)`

 Evaluates a function on each element.
-The first input to the function will be the element.
+The first input to the function will be the element, the second optional input will be the index.

 #### `selection.style(name[,value])`